gusaaaaa/SupernovaController/README.md

     ```python
    success, status = device.controller_init()
    ```
-    The peripheral is initialized in controller mode by default, so it may not be needed to call it in most cases.
+    By default, the peripheral is initialized by the open() method in controller mode, so it may not be needed to call it in most cases.

 2. ***Setting Bus Voltage:***